 Views included: “IC pros need to fully understand social media, particularly if they are encouraging other people to adopt it, it’s an essential tool for collaboration but not the only trick in the IC mix, and it’s the ‘user taking charge of comms channels.’”

-When thinking about qualified as in training, there are now various courses for internal communications professionals to learn about social media, including those offered by PR Academy.
+When thinking about qualified as in training, there are now various courses for internal communications professionals to learn about social media.

 Here are my 10 reasons why Internal Comms pros should participate in social media